InBetweenNames/gentooLTO/README.md

 ### Graphite problems

 I've never actually yet emerged a package that causes the Graphite optimizations to emit bad code with, but sometimes the Graphite optimizer itself crashes during compilation.
-If this is the case, I'll usually use the "LTO-with-no-Graphite" configuration: `*FLAGS-="${GRAPHITE}"`
+If this is the case, I'll usually use the "LTO-with-no-Graphite" configuration: `*FLAGS-="${GRAPHITE}"`.
+Please consider making a bug report in GCC if you get an ICE.

 ### -O3 problems

 These are rare, but they do happen.
 When this happens, I usually force down to `-O2` (which disables Graphite implicitly in this configuration) using `package.cflags`.

+### -fipa-pta problems

+This is a newer optimization I've started including by default, which sometimes causes ICEs in the same way Graphite does.
+These make great candidates for bug reports.

+### Workflow for debugging a build failure

+* First try adding `-ffat-lto-flags`
+* If that doesn't work, try removing Graphite: `*FLAGS-="${GRAPHITE}"`
+* If that doesn't work, try removing -fipa-pta: `*FLAGS-="${IPA}"`
+* If that doesn't work, try removing -O3: `/-O3/-O2`
+* If that doesn't work, try removing LTO: `*FLAGS-=-flto*`
+* If that doesn't work, try switching linkers (from ld.bfd to ld.gold or backwards)
+* If that doesn't work, it's probably not an LTO error, but submit it anyway and we'll take a look.

+Once you get a package building with one or more of the above workarounds, work backwards and try and see what the minimum number of workarounds are for the package.
+If you're having trouble, don't hesitate to file an issue.

 ### A special note about Perl 5